The Power to Bless and to Curse is in the Power of the Tongue

 The Power and Authority of The Tongue!

-Be Mindful of What is About to Come Out of Your Moth
+Always Be Mindful of What Comes Out of Your Mouth

 In fact, when that happens, you certainly realize that there is no place to run and no place to hide.
 Your only option at that point, is to apologize and graciously move on with your conversation!